Supporting the NIS2 Directive compliance

 Frequently asked questions

-NIS 2 targets organizations with over 50 employees and an annual turnover surpassing €10 million.
-It extends beyond the original NIS Directive, now encompassing sectors like electronic communications, digital services, space, waste management, food, medicine production, postal services, and public administration.
+NIS2 applies to organizations in critical sectors, generally targeting those with over 50 employees and an annual turnover surpassing €10 million.
+It extends beyond the original NIS Directive, encompassing additional sectors like electronic communications, digital services, space, waste management, food, medicine production, postal services, and public administration.
 Some smaller but crucial entities in member states are also covered to safeguard against potential cyber threats.
+Importantly, certain entities are covered regardless of size if they provide critical services, are sole providers in a member state, or operate vital infrastructure essential to societal functions.

-If your business is established outside the EU but serves the EU market, complying with the NIS2 Directive becomes mandatory under certain conditions.
-This applies if your operations meet specific quantitative thresholds or if you're in a designated service category.
+If your business is established outside the EU but serves the EU market, complying with the NIS2 Directive becomes mandatory when you meet the criteria for covered entities.
 Additionally, non-EU entities must appoint a representative within one of the EU Member States where they provide services.
 This representative will be your main contact for regulatory matters, and their location determines the jurisdiction for compliance issues.
 Without this representative, any EU state you serve may commence legal actions for non-compliance with the Directive.